Skip to content

 A polyphonic synthesizer controlled via a MIDI keyboard.

-This example demonstrates a couple differnt concepts: - How to connect to a MIDI keyboard using the mido library - How to use a MIDI keyboard to send note and control change messages to MMMAudio. - How to use Pseq from mmm_python.Patterns to cycle through voices for polyphonic note allocation. - How to create a thread to handle incoming MIDI messages in the background.
+This example demonstrates a couple differnt concepts: - How to connect to a MIDI keyboard using the supriya-midi library - How to use a MIDI keyboard to send note and control change messages to MMMAudio. - How to use Pseq from mmm_python.Patterns to cycle through voices for polyphonic note allocation. - How to create a thread to handle incoming MIDI messages in the background.

 This example is able to run by pressing the "play" button in VSCode or compiling and running the whole file on the command line.